[PPC Advertising] Branded Keywords 101

 What Are My Branded Keywords?

-Knowing what branded keywords are in general doesn’t always mean that you can know all the branded keyboards associated with your business.
-Before getting started, it’s important to make sure you have a good understanding of your own branded keywords so that you’re not leaving anything out when you start your website optimization.
+Knowing what branded keywords are doesn't always mean you can know all the branded keyboards associated with your business.
+Before getting started, it's important to ensure you have a good understanding of your branded keywords so that you're not leaving anything out when you start your website optimization.

-The best way to start is to simply do a quick Google search of your company.
-Type in your company name (and nothing else!) into the search box, and before you start the search, let Google offer suggestions to you.
+The best way to start is to do a quick Google search of your company.
+Type in your company name (and nothing else!) into the search box, and before you start the search, let Google offer suggestions.
 See what Google thinks are the most relevant queries for your company name.
-After discarding the irrelevant auto-suggestions, you’ll have a list of some of your top branded keyword searches.
+After discarding the irrelevant auto-suggestions, you'll have a list of some of your top branded keyword searches.

 Now, hit enter, and scroll to the bottom of the SERP.
 Google will suggest "Related searches" based on your query.
 This list will add a few more relevant branded keyword searches to the auto-suggestions you looked at before.

 At this point, you should already have a few queries to work with.
-But if you feel like it’s not enough and you want to take it a step further, you can use Google Analytics to analyze your Queries and figure out your branded keywords through that as well.
-If you don’t use Google Analytics, you can use any third-party SEO software, like the one offered by Hubspot.
+But if you feel like it's not enough and you want to take it a step further, you can use Google Analytics to analyze your Queries and figure out your branded keywords through that as well.
+If you don't want to use Google Analytics, you can use any third-party SEO software, like the one included in the Hubspot Marketing Hub.

 How Do I Optimize For My Branded Keywords?

-Now that you have all the information you need, it’s time to start optimizing.
-Here’s a quick list of things you can do to make sure your branded keyword SEO game is at its best.
+Now that you have all the necessary information, it's time to start optimizing.
+Here's a quick list of things you can do to ensure your branded keyword SEO game is at its best.

 1. Start with local optimization